Your module is not being displayed because it is configured with an incompatible Module Style.

 The 2010/2011/20121 sessions consist of individual sessions.
 Each Monday and Thursday the children are broken down into groups to train with our experienced trainers.
 The training session is an hour and half (with breaks throughout) to focus on foot skills and in game techniques so that they may utilize them during their Sunday.

-The games take place on Sundays and through our partnership with Harborfields, the kids not only will play against teams from Kings Park, but also play against teams from Harborfields.
+The games take place on Sundays and through our partnership with Harborfields, the children not only will play against teams from Kings Park, but also play against teams from Harborfields.
 Games take place at both Cy Donnelly and Harborfields which gives the kids a small taste of travel soccer while not having to travel any long distance.

 All aspects of the program are intended to allow maximum ball touches for each player.
 The development of gross motor skill will be enhanced through activities including running, jumping, kicking and throwing.
 Skills emphasized will include dribbling using / identifying various parts of the feet.
 Basic passing skills will be taught and utilized in later training sessions.
 Ultimately, the program is designed to allow the players to develop the confidence and skills necessary to successfully and confidently navigate with a soccer ball at their feet.